-In this post, I will help you to find where to stay in Brooklyn, NY as a visitor, as well as the safest areas to stay in the city.
+Where to stay in Brooklyn for first-time visitors?
+In this post, I will help you to find the best areas to stay in Brooklyn, NY for first-timers, the best hotels in Brooklyn for all budget travelers, and the safest areas to stay in the city.

 Brooklyn is one of five boroughs of New York and one of the coolest places to stay in New York, cheaper than Manhattan.